 - The Urapolulla (on the career path) tool (best suited to younger people with little work experience)

 - (here, too, you should check which career services your own university offers)

 - Ammattinetti - information on professions and fields (In Finnish and Swedish)

 - Rakennerahastotietopalvelu (the information service of Structural Funds) – all ongoing and upcoming projects with EU funding

 Each university has its own career services team of varying sizes.
 Their task is to further the employment opportunities of students.
 Career services typically organise events and opportunities that increase knowledge of working life in various fields and employment opportunities for students throughout the year.
 All operations are usually open to all graduate level students, but there may be separate services for doctoral students, e.g. career planning courses.

 Career services can often also offer the services of career guidance experts who doctoral students can have meetings with or whom thesis supervisors may contact in relation to career guidance.

-1. The doctoral candidate should schedule a meeting for this discussion with the supervisor(s) attending.
+1. The doctoral candidate schedules a meeting for the discussion with the supervisor(s) attending.

 ◦ Form in Finnish

 The system automatically either sends the supervisor the form as a pdf file or a link to the filled form.
 Supervisors with UTU credentials will receive the link, others will receive the form as an email attachment.
 The supervisor familiarizes him/herself with the materials beforehand.